oasis-open-projects/documentation/guides/keeping-your-project-on-track.md

 All Open Projects have public charters, which describe the project’s mission and scope to potential collaborators, sponsors, and users.
 The better your charter articulates your intended focus areas, outcomes, and methods, the easier it will be for others to determine if the project aligns with their own needs and goals.
 Use clear priority statements:  specify which outcomes and deliverables should be achieved first and which should be treated as later, low-priority, or deprecated outcomes.
 If your charter lays out a clear vision and direction to achieve it, newcomers will be much more likely to stay on the course you’ve charted.

-The charter is drafted by you (and any co-proposers involved in your project) and can be updated by your Project Governing Board from time to time as they deem fit.
-This ensures that your project can evolve and you can make quality improvements and refinements as needed.
 Consider the charter the ‘North Star’ for your project; point newcomers to it so they clearly understand what your project is about before they start contributing.

 ### Tool 2 - Your Existing Contributions